Poetry Lesson Plan

 1.What's the father's world view?

 2.Is the speaker being ironic?
-Does he seem to agree with his father's view of life?
+Does he seem to agree with his father's

 3.Does he cry at his father's funeral?